Top 10 Best Things to do on Maui

 2. Explore Haleakala National Park

-Inside Haleakal Crater By I'm Jess Traveling-2
+Inside Haleakal Crater by I'm Jess Traveling-2

 Haleakala is the volcano on Maui, and Haleakala National Park has 2 separate entrances, the Kipahulu District and the Summit.